Hermione Granger: Character

-Hermione's first name was derived from a character in William Shakespeare's The Winter's Tale, though Rowling has said that the two characters have very little in common.
-Rowling said that Hermione's parents are the type of people who would give their daughter an unusual name to prove their cleverness.
-Hermione's original surname was "Puckle", but Rowling ultimately felt the name did not suit her.
+Hermione's first name was derived from a character in William Shakespeare's The Winter's Tale, although according to Rowling the two characters have little in common.
+Hermione's middle name was originally Jane, but Rowling changed it to Jean so Hermione would not have the same middle name as Dolores Jane Umbridge.
+Rowling considered giving Hermione the surname "Puckle", but ultimately felt the name did not suit her.